ZZP12/CS7280_Network_Science/M3L06_Centrality_and_Network-core_Metrics_and_Algorithms/M3L06_Centrality_and_Network-core_Metrics_and_Algorithms.md

 **Food For Thought**
 - Think about the similarities and differences between the following notions:
-	- a) the rich-club set of nodes (if it exists)
+	- a) the rich-club set of nodes (if it exists) --> e.g., of k, means those nodes, all with degree > k, are statisitcally inter-connected than random graph.
-	- b) the maximum order k-core group (this set of nodes always exists)
+	- b) the maximum order k-core group (this set of nodes always exists) --> those nodes, all with degree >= k, connect with >= k nodes in the group.
+So rich-club coefficient $>= \frac{k}{(n-1)}$, but not sure if statistically significant.
-	- c) a group of nodes that can be described as hubs because their degree is higher than the average degree plus 3 standard deviations (they may or may not exist).
+	- c) a group of nodes that can be described as hubs because their degree is higher than the average degree plus 3 standard deviations (they may or may not exist). --> focus on a node, not group of nodes.

 ## Core Set of Nodes in DAGs
 ![M3L06_Fig14](imgs/M3L06_Fig14.jpeg)
-A path-based approach to identify a group of core nodes in a network is referred to as the “τ-core”.
+A path-based approach to identify a group of core nodes in a network is referred to as the **“τ-core”**.

-We define that a node v “covers” a path p when v is traversed by p.
+We define that a node v __“covers”__ a path p when v is traversed by p.

-The τ-core is defined as follows: given a set of network paths P we are interested in, what is the minimal set of nodes that can cover at least a fraction τ of all paths in P?
+The τ-core is defined as follows: _given a set of network paths P we are interested in, what is the minimal set of nodes that can cover at least a fraction τ of all paths in P?_

 In the context of DAGs, the set P can be the ST-paths from the set of all sources (orange nodes) to all targets (blue nodes).

-The rationale for covering only a fraction τ of paths (say 90%) instead of all paths is because in many real networks there are some ST-paths that do not traverse any intermediate nodes.
+The rationale for covering only a fraction τ of paths (say 90%) instead of all paths is because in many real networks there are some ST-paths that __do not__ traverse any intermediate nodes.

-The problem of computing the the **“τ-core”** has been shown to be NP-Complete in the following paper.
+The problem of computing the **“τ-core”** has been shown to be NP-Complete in the following paper.
 It can be approximated by a greedy heuristic that iteratively selects the node with the maximum number of remaining un-covered paths until the τ constraint is met.

 Sabrin, Kaeser M., and Constantine Dovrolis.
 "The hourglass effect in hierarchical dependency networks."
 Network Science 5.4 (2017): 490-528.